kahst/BirdNET-Lite/README.md

 - Brazil

 ## Features
-* 24/7 recording and BirdNET-Lite analysis
+* 24/7 recording and automatic identification of bird songs using BirdNET machine learning
-* Automatic extraction of detected data (creating audio clips of detected bird sounds)
+* Bird sounds are automatically extracted and catalogued
-* Spectrograms available for all extractions
+* Visualize your recorded bird data and analyze trends
 * Live audio stream & spectrogram
 * Automatic disk space management, where old audio files are periodically purged
 * [BirdWeather](https://app.birdweather.com) integration -- you can request a BirdWeather ID from BirdNET-Pi's "Tools" > "Settings" page